-Delete the cookies (here’s how) from your internet browser, as well as other temporary internet data, as these are used to track you online and adjust prices accordingly.
+Delete the cookies (here's how) from your internet browser, as well as other temporary internet data, as these can be used to track you online and adjust prices accordingly.

 Use private search

-Private search features in browsers will stop some tracking by websites and allow you to get you a better deal.
+Private search features (aka incognito mode) in browsers will stop some tracking by websites and could allow you to get you a better deal.